Quick context

 The official site and ICP both emphasize his role as a pioneer, but the more useful point is how he used color to organize perception.
 In Meyerowitz's pictures, color can slow you down, redirect attention, make a street corner feel charged, or turn a casual encounter into a small theater of relationships.
 It is rarely just pretty.

-He did not merely argue that color belonged in art photography.
+He did more than argue that color belonged in art photography.
 He demonstrated that it could think.

 Later generations inherited a world in which color's seriousness felt obvious.
 Meyerowitz belongs to the group of photographers who made that obviousness possible.